TheHive-Project/TheHiveDocs/FAQ.md

 yellow open   the_hive_13 ft7GGTfhTr-4lSzZw5r1DQ   5   1     180131            3     51.3mb         51.3mb
 ```

-The index used by TheHive is `the_hive_13`.
+In this example, the index used by TheHive is `the_hive_13`.
 To delete it, run the following command:

 ```bash
 $ curl -X DELETE http://127.0.0.1:9200/the_hive_13